josiegleeson/direct-rna-5Y-study-2022/README.md

 This repository contains scripts to produce results and figures presented in the paper.

-Please cite:
+Please cite: x
-Paper.

-Data access:
+Data access: x

 <b>Instructions and descriptions of each script:</b></br>
 <b>dRNA.sh</b></br>